Woburn Sands Newspapers

 - Issue 36 – 16th June 1906

 Herbert Gregory also supplemented his printing business with selling pianos, organs, violins and gramophones.
 He appears in local trade directories only for the year 1908, but there is a Henry Gregory, stationer, (perhaps a typo?) listed in 1906.

-There was also a Woburn Sands, Aspley Guise and District Advertiser, running from 25th November 1909 to 29th June 1911.
+The Woburn Sands, Aspley Guise and District Advertiser ran from 25th November 1909 to 29th June 1911.
 Copies of these are lodged at the British Library.

 If you find any other editions of these papers, please let me know.